Reading Time: 4 Minutes

 Legally, the seller has to provide you with a Disclosure Statement under s146 of the Unit Titles Act, detailing the role and responsibilities of the body corporate, the property’s financial status and the buyer’s rights and responsibilities.
 Make sure you and your legal adviser get a copy, and read it.

 Living at close quarters is different from living in a stand alone home.
 Check out the vibe of the building by visiting the apartment block at various times of day and night.
 Unlike living in the suburbs, traffic and outside noise are likely to be higher – but that’s because it’s all happening so much closer to home!
 Get a sense of the complex, and be ready to be a little closer to your fellow Kiwis than in the ‘burbs.

 As with buying any property, it’s important to do your due diligence.
 Obtain a Land Information Memorandum (“LIM report”) form the Council, get a professional to check the structural soundness of the building, have your lawyer review the title, and check what auxiliary units (known as ‘AUs’)are and are not on the title.
 Your bank may well require an independent valuation, and if you’re buying as an investment, ask your friendly Crockers property manager for an independent rental appraisal.

 Don’t forget to ask about parking arrangements and waste disposal systems – these may seem like small details, but they will quickly become a big deal if there’s nowhere to park or the rubbish disposal system is inefficient or laborious.

 The Crockers Realty team are well versed in the complexities of buying and selling unit-titled properties and are here to answer all your questions.
-Put your mind at ease and contact Naomi on email@example.com.
+Put your mind at ease and contact one of the team at firstname.lastname@example.org.